Grass Films: Sunny Days & Insect Hands Second Hand Dance

 Audio described versions of these films are also available HERE.

-A series of sensory films offering an additional way to explore the Grass Films will be made available for children who explore the world in a sensory way.
-Link will be published here on 28 May.
+A series of sensory films offering an additional way to explore the Grass Films is available for children who explore the world in a sensory way.

 A schools package is available.
 For school bookings, please contact The Ark on firstname.lastname@example.org.